 Sydney Institute offers courses from its eight colleges and campuses that vary from highly reputable TAFE courses to degrees.
 Courses also include traineeships and apprenticeships, associate and bachelor degrees, and TAFE for schools programmes.
 Further courses include returning to study programmes for people over 45 years old, government funded programmes, women’s education and training, Aboriginal education and training courses and sustainability and green skills training.
 The eight colleges and campuses are:

-TAFE NSW Western Sydney Institute
+TAFE Western Sydney

 One of the several awards that the Western Sydney Institute received is the 2010 Australian Large Training Provider of the Year.
 OTEN, New South Wales’ premier online TAFE course provider, lives here.
 It offers students world –class training facilities at its specialist centres.
 These centres cater for a vast range of industries.
 For example Engineering and Manufacturing, Electrotechnology, Automotive, Animal Studies and Horse Industry, Maritime and Transport, Library Services, Creative Arts and Entertainment, Logistics, Design.